 Companies are falling victim to data breaches at an alarming rate.
 By 2020, enterprises and governments will fail to protect 75% of sensitive data (Gartner).
 Become a part of the solution by training to be an asset in this critical industry.

 Enter the world of ethical hacking by learning to understand and identify weaknesses and vulnerabilities in target systems.
 You will use the same methods and tools as a malicious hacker, but in a lawful and ethical manner to evaluate the target system’s security.
 This class will help prepare you to take the Certified Ethical Hacker (CEH) certification exam.
-Textbook is required at the first class meeting and is available at the KSU Center bookstore.
+Textbook and iLabs are included in the course price.
 Internet access is also required.
 It is strongly recommended that students have a background or interest in information security.

 The CEH credential certifies individuals in the specific network security discipline of Ethical Hacking from a vendor-neutral perspective.
 You can find more information about this certification by visiting https://www.eccouncil.org